-To participate in the URS, you must submit an abstract to register for the event.
+To participate in either the Spring Symposium or Summer Showcase (typically referred to as URS), you must submit an abstract to register for the event.
 The submission form can be found at www.urcd.msstate.edu.
 Please read the following instructions carefully to ensure a successful submission.